 The resort is a popular place for those seeking an active vacation, with great dining options, nightlife, and outdoor activities on both land and sea.

 Club Med has always had a row of bright Hobie Cat sailing catamarans lined up on the beach for guests to use—a testament to the resort’s wonderful collection of water sports and things to do.

 Seven Stars is an eye-catching and expansive resort in the center of Grace Bay Beach, and is situated on one of the best stretches of the world-famous beach.
-This 115 room retreat offers every luxury amenity you’d expect.
+This 115 room beach resort offers every luxury amenity you’d expect.
 Seven Stars features three restaurants, a spa, and fully outfitted suites.